smash8tap/Notes/THM_writeups/Ninja_Skills/README.md

 > `/` : start looking in root(/) and its subdirctories
 > `name`: find the file with the name $i

-Along with redirecting any error while reading the file we are also redirecting the standard output `>>` the output to `file_loc.txt`
+Along with redirecting any error while reading the file we are also redirecting the standard output `>>` to `file_loc.txt`

 ## Question 1